MohamadYusuf/WebRx-Site/docs/binding-syntax.md

 ### No Control Flow Statements

-Apart from the ternary operator (a ? b : c), you cannot write a control flow statement in an expression.
+Apart from the ternary operator <code>(a ? b : c)</code>, you cannot write a control flow statement in an expression.
 The reason behind this is core to the philosophy that application logic should be in view-models, not the views.
-If you need a real conditional, loop, or to throw from a view expression, delegate to a JavaScript method instead.

 ### No function declarations or RegExp creation with literal notation

 You can't declare functions or create regular expressions from within expressions.
 This is to avoid complex model transformation logic inside templates.
 Such logic is better placed in a view-model or in a dedicated filter where it can be tested properly.

 ## <a id="topic-expression-filters"></a>Expression Filters